Arconic faces investor lawsuit over deadly Grenfell Tower fire

 The suit, filed in federal court in Manhattan, alleges that Arconic made false and misleading statements about its "business, operational and compliance policies."

-Arconic (ARNCPR) declined to comment on Friday.
+Arconic (ARNCPR) declined to comment on the lawsuit on Friday, but said that the material was certified for use in the U.K.

+It said it sells its products "with the expectation that they are used in a system that complies with local building codes and regulations."

 Arconic, which was spun out of Alcoa (AA) last year, supplied its Reynobond PE panels to a distributor for instillation at Grenfell Tower in 2015.